DSpace/vagrant-dspace/README.md

 =================================

 [Vagrant](http://vagrantup.com) can be used to spin up a temporary Virtual Machine (VM) in a variety of providers (VirtualBox, VMWare, AWS, etc).
-The Vagrantfile in this folder (along with associated shell scripts) configures a DSpace development environment via Vagrant.
+The `Vagrantfile` in this folder (along with associated provision scripts) configures a DSpace development environment via Vagrant (and Puppet).

-Advantages for DSpace Development:
+Some Advantages for DSpace Development:
 * Using Vagrant would allow someone to spin up an "offline" copy of DSpace on your local machine/laptop for development or demo purposes.
 * Vagrant VMs are "throwaway".
-Can easily destroy and recreate at will for testing purposes (e.g. vagrant destroy; vagrant up)
+Can easily destroy and recreate at will for testing purposes or as needs arise (e.g. vagrant destroy; vagrant up)

 _BIG WARNING: THIS IS STILL A WORK IN PROGRESS.
 YOUR MILEAGE MAY VARY.
 NEVER USE THIS IN PRODUCTION._